awsdocs/aws-resource-access-manager-user-guide/doc_source/security-ram-permissions.md

 For each shareable resource type, there is at least one AWS Resource Access Manager \(AWS RAM\) managed permission that defines the actions that principals with access to the resources in a resource share are allowed to perform on those resources\.
 Some resource types have only one AWS RAM managed permission, and it's used automatically by default, with no action required by you\.
 Some resource types define more than one managed permission, and you can choose which one to use in a resource share\.

+Each permission can have one or more versions\.
+One version is designated as the *default* version for that permission\.
+From time to time, AWS updates a permission for a resource type by creating a new version and designating that new version as the default\.
+Permissions that are already attached to a resource share are ***not*** automatically updated\.
+The AWS RAM console does indicate when a new default version is available, and you can review the changes in the new default version compared to the previous one\.
+AWS recommends that you update to the new version of the permission as soon as possible, since such updates typically are to add support for new or updated AWS services that can share additional resource types using RAM\.
+A new default version can also address and correct security vulnerabilities\.

+**Important**
+You can only attach the default version of the permission to a new resource share\.
+Also, any change you make to an existing permission results in updating to the latest default version\.

 You can retrieve the list of the available managed permissions at any time\.
 For more information, see [Viewing AWS RAM managed permissions](working-with-sharing-view-permissions.md)\.

 **Topics**